 - Submit application to Guide Supervisor, Paul Maier at email@example.com.

-Once we receive these items, we will review your qualifications and certifications, and notify you if we would like you to attend a one-day group interview (2016 dates filled on first-come, first-served basis: March 5, 6, 11, or 12).
+Once we receive these items, we will review your qualifications and certifications, and notify you if we would like you to attend a one-day group interview: March 4, 11, 12, 2017.

 Experienced guide applicants: